rsethur/validate-metrics/README.md

 ![unit-test](https://github.com/rsethur/validate-metrics/workflows/unit-test/badge.svg)
 ![integration-test](https://github.com/rsethur/validate-metrics/workflows/integration-test/badge.svg)

-# GitHub Action for validating if Azure monitor metrics is within threshold
+# GitHub Action for validating if Azure monitor metrics are within threshold

 Validate if the azure monitor metrics for a Azure resource is within a given threshold.
 For example, you can validate if Avg CPU utilization is within a threshold of 30% for a given timeframe.
 This action will be useful for CI/CD flows where metrics can be used a validation gate.